-- Summer Reading Program: a resource center for public libraries planning local summer reading programs, particularly - but not exclusively! - those using the annual Collaborative Summer Library Program (CSLP) theme.
-The CSLP sponsors a Teen Video Challenge for teens to create videos that promote reading, libraries, and the CSLP teen theme.
-Encourage your teens to enter the 2013 Teen Video Challenge!
-They could win a cash prize, and your library could win a prize as well.
+- Summer Reading Program: a resource center for public libraries planning local summer reading programs, particularly - but not exclusively - those using the annual Collaborative Summer Library Program (CSLP) theme.

 - Choose to Read Ohio: connecting Ohioans of all ages through the experience of sharing books by Ohio authors.
 A project of the State Library and Ohioana Library Association, Choose to Read Ohio encourages libraries, schools, families, and others to build a community of readers and an appreciation for Ohio literature.

-- Take Five: An Ohio Youth Services Day of Dialogue on Challenges, Solutions, and Emerging Best Practices, an event and network for people who work with youth in libraries, museums, and arts settings.
+- Take Five: An Ohio Youth Services Dialogue on Challenges, Solutions, and Emerging Best Practices, an event and network for people who work with youth in libraries, museums, and arts settings.
 The 2015 event will take place on Friday, April 24 in Cincinnati at the Main Library, Public Library of Cincinnati and Hamilton County, and the Contemporary Arts Center.

 - The Buckeye Children's and Teen Book Award supports youth reading and teacher and librarian involvement, and provides young people the opportunity to share their joy of reading by voting for their favorite books.
 The State Library of Ohio is a sponsoring agency of the Buckeye Book Awards.